 LabVIEW Real Time och FPGA

 Our consultants can determine if a system can be fully implemented on a PC or if a real-time system is required.
-Features that are time-critical or have high security requirements may be best suited for implementation on a field programmable gate array (FPGA), which can be explained as configurable electronics.
+Features that are time-critical or have high security requirements may be best suited for implementation on a field programmable gate array (FPGA), which can be described as configurable digital electronics.

 Hardware-In-the-Loop (HIL) and VeriStand